CVEProject/researcher-working-group/README.md

 5.3.1 Hot.
 New, recent, fresh, getting public attention (socials, media), possibly EITW, possibly lacking a clear and authoritative fix, FUD, thrashing, not-working fixes...
 High pressure and high value in assigning a CVE ID quickly.
 Examples: CrushFTP.

 5.3.2 Not.
 Old, stale, not recent, not getting attention, not EITW, low value in getting a CVE ID quickly, but value in getting an ID at all.
 For this class, the Dibs Protocol may not be necessary, as the requesting CNA can talk to the CNA-LR through regular, non-urgent channels (e.g., cveform.mitre.org for the MITRE CNA-LR).
 Example: OpenBSD Errata.
 Or maybe we use CVE-DIBS with a longer timeout, 72 hours?
 Three "business" days?
 One week?

+Note: Not hot doesn't belong here in the Dibs chanel, so remove 5.3.2.

+5.x The full 8 hour timer must expire, giving time for other participating CNAs to respond.

 5.4 If a participant responds in agreement, great, that's nice, optional, but can help R learn that other participants are not making conflicting claims.
 A Dibs-Agree message is reassuring, informational, and optional.
 Generally, these are "negative" responses -- the responding participant has no intent to assign.